joshbruce/fourth-earth-raw/public/additions/content.md

 ---
 title: Rules as Written (Additions)
-version: 0.9.4
+version: 0.9.5
 ---

 {{TOC}}

 # Fourth Earth RAW: Additions

-The following sections describe additions players may want to include in their systems; the list is neither limiting nor exhaustive.
+The following sections describe additions players may want in their systems; the list is neither limiting nor exhaustive.

 Additions are designed to be self-contained while working together effectively.
 They can be used as needed, only once, or as an integral part of the setting.
 They can be added as play progresses or up front.